DuncanIdahoCT/espresence-occupancy-nightlight-multi-sensor/README.md

 For this improved model I chose to use a full featured ESP32 that has a dual radio capable of simultaneous WiFi connectivity and both BLE and BT (classic) so it can function as an optional BLE Tracker and / or Bluetooth Proxy.

-I won't go through all the build notes and hisotry here since that is covered in detail in the above linked repo but I'll cover the details of the parts used and how I modified the Night Light which, sadly, seems to be currently out of stock everywhere, I have a few more on backorder so I can make some of these for others or whatever.
+I won't go through all the build notes and history here since that is covered in detail in the above linked repo but I'll cover the details of the parts used and how I modified the Night Light which, sadly, seems to be currently out of stock everywhere, I have a few more on backorder so I can make some of these for others or whatever.

 For the Night Light I chose to use this unit from Link2Home which sells under some other brands too but the Link2Home model is just better and the case comes apart with zero fuss and only a handful of easy to remove screws: